Header image courtesy of Pololi

 Peek-a-Poke, 16 Haven Street, Causeway Bay | (+852) 5595 7729

-Asia’s very first poke chain, Pololi, is your best bet for premium poke nearly 10,000 kilometres away from Poke Paradise.
-With locations both in Hong Kong and Singapore, what sets Pololi apart from the rest is their more traditional process: Chunks of sashimi-grade fish—with tuna, salmon, and marlin to pick from—are marinated before making their way to your bowl.
+Pololi is your best bet for premium poké nearly 10,000 kilometres away from Poké Paradise.
+What sets Pololi apart from the rest is their more traditional process: Chunks of sashimi-grade fish—with tuna, salmon, and marlin to pick from—are marinated before making their way to your bowl.
 Crucially, this contributes to a meal that feels more purposefully constructed; rather than coming across as a slapdash assortment of ingredients, the flavours are cohesive and complement each other with every bite.

-Although Pololi does allow you to build your own, there’s a set of excellent bowls that range from classic to quirky.
+Bowls at Pololi range from classic to quirky, where you can choose your base, dressing, and desired poké.
+Their offshoot brand, Kai by Pololi, does allow you to build your own for a more modern and customisable approach.
 Delicious and revelatory, Da Hawaiian Kine ($98)—in which slivered alliums and earthy kukui nut meat meet ragged cubes of blushing tuna, glossy with sesame oil and chilli—eats like an exploration of Hawaiian terroir.
-Through Deliveroo, you can order bowls of your creation or frozen ahi tuna packs for when you’re pining for poke at home.
+Through Deliveroo, you can order bowls of your creation or frozen ahi tuna packs for when you’re pining for poké at home.